taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 	]
 ]
 ```
 The first requirement is specified as a conditional requirement to indicate that it applies only for leaf components, i.e., components without subcomponents.
-The condition is encoded in a Java method that is coded separately.
 In this case, when we add this reusable requirement to the requirement set of SCS (see the *include* statement below) the requirement gets attached to each leaf component of the AADL instance model whose root system implementation is identified by the assurance plan.
+> Note: The condition is encoded in a Java method that is referenced by the **when** statement.
+In our example we have written the condition method in a separate Java class *ModelConditions*, found in the *Alisa-Consistency* project.
+See below on writing Java based verification methods.

 ```
 	include globalReq.connected
 ```